Newborn Screening Reference Manual for Medical Providers

 Please be sure your contact information remains current with the state lab.
 You may update it by completing the Newborn Screening Provider Update form.

-Alabama Implements Screening for Critical Congenital Heart Disease (CCHD)
+Critical Congenital Heart Disease (CCHD)

 In June 2013, CCHD was officially added to the Alabama Newborn Screening Panel.
 However, many hospitals had voluntarily began screening in 2012.
-According to Dr. Wally F. Caro, M.D., Division of Pediatric Cardiology at the University of Alabama at Birmingham, "As we move ahead with pulse oximetry screening, many hurdles remain.
+According to Dr. Wally F. Carlo, M.D., Division of Pediatric Cardiology at the University of Alabama at Birmingham, "As we move ahead with pulse oximetry screening, many hurdles remain.
 We need to ensure reporting of failed screens to Public Health and implement data tracking and quality assurance methods.
-I applaud the efforts of the Alabama Department of Public Health, hospitals around the state, and others for their efforts, which are benefitting our state's infants."
+I applaud the efforts of the Alabama Department of Public Health, hospitals around the state, and others for their efforts, which are benefiting our state's infants."

-Obstetric Provider Information New!
+Obstetric Provider Information

 The American College of Obstetricians and Gynecologists published an article, Newborn Screening and the Obstetrician, which recommends as a best practice to educate parents about the importance of newborn screening for heritable and congenital disorders prior to delivery.
 According to the authors of this article, obstetric providers should, at some time during pregnancy, review the basic process of newborn screening with parents to prepare them for newborn screening in the neonatal period.
 In addition, it is encouraged that verbal discussion and distribution of written materials be incorporated.